AGAvila/Radio-controlled-Tank/README.md

 # Radio-controlled-Tank

-This repository includes the code and hardware design to create a small tank-type vehicle controlled using a **Raspberry Pi Pico** via Wifi comunication, either using Telegram or MQTT.
-The code is written on **MicroPython**.
+This repository contains the code and hardware design for creating a small tank-like vehicle controlled via Wi-Fi using a **Raspberry Pi Pico**.
+The control can be done through either Telegram or MQTT.
+The code is written in MicroPython.
-If the device is controlled via Telegram, a chat generated with BotFather is used.
-In it, instructions can be sent and feedback from the device can be received.
-If MQTT is used for control, an application is provided, also in Python, which implements a command.
-The HiveMQ service is also used for this case.
+If the vehicle is controlled through Telegram, a chat created with BotFather is used, where commands can be sent, and feedback from the device is received.
+If MQTT is used for control, a Python application is provided, which implements the necessary commands.
+For this case, the HiveMQ service is also utilized.

 ## Table of Contents
 This README containts the following documentantion: